Pigs are Valuable

 Research finds that organic compounds in pig manure:

-Over the past 50 years, U.S. pig farmers have made great strides in sustainability.
+Over the past 50 years, U.S. pork farming made great strides in sustainability, and it's improving every year.

 - Better genetics